ldmitch/ldmitch.dev/content/posts/cloudflare-with-vultr/index.md

   "Cloud Compute - Shared CPU" (unless you know you need dedicted resources).
 - Choose the closest region to you.
-- Feel free to select the Linux operating system you are most familiar with, but note that Cloudflare Tunnel only natively supports Debian and Windows out of Vultr's current options, so if in doubt, just pick Debian 12.
+- Feel free to select the Linux operating system you are most familiar with, but note that Cloudflare Tunnel only natively supports Debian and Redhat-based distributions.
+You can pick Debian or Ubuntu, or any of the RedHat/Fedora-esque distros like Alma or CentOS.
+I will be using Ubuntu LTS.
   - [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/)
-    is how we will secure SSH access to the server.
-Debian and Red Hat are the two Linux distributions natively supported, so you can probably also go with Ubuntu or Fedora on your VPS instead of Debian without too much trouble, but I have only tested Debian myself.
+    is how we will secure SSH access to the server later.
 - For the hardware plan (CPU, RAM, etc.), you can be conservative with what you pick at first.
 With Vultr, it's easy to upgrade to a more powerful VPS but you can't downgrade (yet).
 You should look up the hardware requirements of the